Angry Anderson

-Gary Stephen "Angry" Anderson (born 5 August 1947) is an Australian rock singer, songwriter, television personality and actor.
-He has been the lead vocalist and the longest-tenured remaining member of the hard rock band Rose Tattoo since 1976.
-As a solo artist, he is best known for his international hit "Suddenly" (1987).
+Gary Stephen "Angry" Anderson (5 August 1947 – 21 September 2026) was an Australian rock singer, songwriter, television personality, actor, and political candidate.
+He was best known as the lead vocalist and the longest-tenured remaining member of the Australian hard rock band Rose Tattoo from 1976.
+He was also a past member of rock bands Buster Brown and the Party Boys.

+As a solo artist, he was best known for his debut single, "Suddenly" (1987), which achieved international success, peaking at number 2 on the Australian Music Report, number 31 on the Belgian Ultratop 50, number 11 on the New Zealand Singles Chart, number 3 on the Irish Singles Chart, number 69 on the Netherlands Singles Chart, and number 3 on the UK Singles Chart, respectively.

 On Australia Day 26 January 1993, Anderson was made a Member of the Order of Australia for his role as a youth advocate.
 According to rock music historian Ian McFarlane, "over the course of a lengthy career, [the] gravel-throated vocalist ... has gone from attention-grabbing, rock'n'roll bad boy to all-round Australian media star."
 Rose Tattoo were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2006.

-Biography
+Life and career

 Gary Stephen Anderson was born on 5 August 1947 in Melbourne, Victoria, to an Anglo-Australian father and Mauritian mother.
-He has a brother Rodney living in Melbourne.
+He has a brother, Rodney, living in Melbourne.
 Anderson's nickname of "Angry Ant" developed "during his youth after his aggressive and volatile nature got the better of him."
 According to Anderson, his father "was a deeply troubled man...
 I've dealt with my rage, my pain...
 I was a very angry boy...
 When he was around he was a very explosive person."

-Anderson used his uncle, Ivan, as his role model: a cigarette-smoking, beer-drinking, leather jacket-wearing, motorcycle-riding drummer in a swing band.
+Anderson used his uncle Ivan as his role model: a cigarette-smoking, beer-drinking, leather jacket-wearing, motorcycle-riding drummer in a swing band.
 Anderson grew up in suburban Coburg and attended Coburg Technical School before working as a fitter and turner in a factory.
-Initially he wanted to be a blues guitarist, "I wanted to be like all the great blues guitar players, then I wanted to be like Bob Dylan, then of course...
+Initially he wanted to be a blues guitarist: "I wanted to be like all the great blues guitar players, then I wanted to be like Bob Dylan, then of course...
 John Lennon."
 Anderson found himself in a band with three possible guitarists and "[t]he other two were much better than me, so the only other thing we needed was a singer... [we] had to sing 'Twist and Shout' without accompaniment.
 I just happened to be the best one at it."

-From 1971 to 1973, Anderson led rock group Peace Power and Purity and came to wider public notice as the lead vocalist with Buster Brown.
-He fronted the hard rock and blues rock band from its foundation in 1973, the original line-up included Phil Rudd on drums, who left in 1974 to join AC/DC.
+From 1971 to 1973, Anderson led rock group Peace Power and Purity, and came to wider public notice as the lead vocalist with Buster Brown.
+He fronted the hard rock and blues rock band from its foundation in 1973; the original line-up included Phil Rudd on drums, who left in 1974 to join AC/DC.
 In 1975, Buster Brown released an album, Something to Say, on Mushroom Records/Festival Records before disbanding in November that year.